BfdCampos/monzo-mcp-bfdcampos/README.md

 Parameters:

 - `account_type` (optional): Type of account to check balance for.
 Options: "default", "personal", "prepaid", "flex", "rewards", "joint"
+- `total_balance` (optional): If set to true, returns the total balance for the account.
+Default is false

 Example requests: